ilorez/shells/README.md

 - The script uses `lsblk` and `udisksctl` commands to list disks and mount/unmount them, respectively.
 - The script will create a directory `/mnt/<disk_name>` to mount the selected disk.
 - The script will change the directory to the home directory if the current directory is on an unmounted disk.
-- The script will prompt for `sudo` password when mounting or unmounting a disk.
-- The script will not unmount the disk if it is currently in use.
+- The script will not mount the disk if it is already mounted.
-- The script will not unmount the root (`/`) or home (`/home`) partitions.
-- The script will not unmount the disk if the current directory is on the disk.

 ## download_figlet_fonts